cobilab/nn-expert-mixer/README.md

+Neural network expert mixer
 ====
 A mixer based on stacked generalization, using neural networks.
-Used in GeCo3 and AC2 (variant).
+Used in [GeCo3](https://github.com/cobilab/geco3/) and in [AC2](https://github.com/cobilab/ac2/) with small modifications.

 Export mixer to other compressors
 ----